All vendors, whether they be farmers or processed food vendors, must abide by our policies. Please read them before applying.

 PROCESSED FOOD VENDORS

 In addition to the Certified Farmers’ Market area of our markets, we have an adjacent area where processed food items—such as baked goods, pickles, and hot-lunch food—are sold.
 All the processed food items in our Markets are made by local purveyors and align with our primary focus of promoting sustainable farming.
 To this end, we require prepared food vendors to use at least 80% organic ingredients or ingredients purchased from farmers that attend the Berkeley Farmers Markets.
 To view our strict processed food criteria and apply to our markets, please download our Processed Food Application

-The Ecology Center Farmers’ Markets do not allow the sale of crafts and other non-food items at our weekly farmers’ markets.
-We do have craft fairs in December at our Saturday market.
-Applications for 2016 will be posted here soon.
+The Ecology Center Farmers’ Markets do not allow the sale of crafts and other non-food items at our regular weekly farmers’ markets.
+The 2017 Farmers’ Market Winter Crafts Fair will be held on Saturday, December 16 and Saturday, December 23, 2017 from 10am to 3pm.

 The application for the 2017 Crafts Fair will be available soon.
 Check back here!